 8. Access application

-(1) A person who is not an existing user and who wants Western Power to provide it with one or more access services must make an access application in accordance with this regulation.
+(1) A person who is not an existing user and who wants a corporation to provide it with one or more access services must make an access application in accordance with this regulation.

-(2) A person who is an existing user and who wants Western Power to provide it with one or more access services (including additional capacity) in addition to those which the user has access already must make an access application in accordance with this regulation.
+(2) A person who is an existing user and who wants a corporation to provide it with one or more access services (including additional capacity) in addition to those which the user has access already must make an access application in accordance with this regulation.

 [(3) repealed]

-(4) An access application must contain the information listed in Part A of Schedule 2 and may specify that the applicant wishes Western Power to make a preliminary assessment of the access application.
+(4) An access application must contain the information listed in Part A of Schedule 2 and may specify that the applicant wishes the corporation to make a preliminary assessment of the access application.

-(5) Western Power must give the applicant a written response within 20 business days after receiving the access application.
+(5) The corporation must give the applicant a written response within 20 business days after receiving the access application.

 (6) A response in respect of an access application must include the following information —